Tuesday, January 6, 2026

 "Have you ever wondered what pollinators are visiting your garden or what that black-and-yellow striped bug was?"Invite the Vermont Entomology Academy to your own backyard for a personalized insect exploration experience!

-Currently in the brainstorming stage, this workshop will explore aquatic insects and their essential role in ecosystems.
+Currently in the brainstorming stage, this workshop will explore the role of aquatic insects in ecosystems.

 🎪 The Great Vermont Insect Fair